DEHAINI/md-expenses/README.txt

 Unit tests and Integration tests
 =================================

-The application includes 2 simple unit test (just to show how to test a single class and mocking the depedencies) , and one integration test which call the test database and make the needed assertions (its under: "md-expenses/tests/Service")
+** The application includes 2 simple unit test (just to show how to test a single class and mocking the depedencies) , and one integration test which call the test database and make the needed assertions (its under: "md-expenses/tests/Service")

-In order to execute all the tests, you just need to run this command: "php ./vendor/bin/phpunit"
+** In order to execute all the tests, you just need to run this command: "php ./vendor/bin/phpunit"

+** Unit tests are not dependent on data from a previous unit test.
+The tests are able to run independently or in a random order.
+	For example: to run only the test which update an expense, run the following command: "php ./vendor/bin/phpunit --filter testApiUpdate"

+	In the following list, you can find a list of the names of all the tests we have in this app:

+		-- testApiAdd: integration test, tests the add a new expense function -- testApiListOne: integration test, tests the function which lists only one object "expense" -- testApiListAll: integration test, tests the function which lists all the objects "expense" from the database -- testApiUpdate: integration test, tests the function which updates a given object "expense" -- testApiDelete: integration test, tests the function which deletes a given object "expense" from the database -- testAddMethod: unit test, tests the function "add" in the controller "expense" -- testExpenseBehavior: unit test, tests some funtionnality in the entity "expense"

-All the functionnalities used in the controller are grouped as Services, and then, this integration test is very important to be sure that the core of the app is always good and working.
+** All the functionnalities used in the controller are grouped as Services, and then, this integration test is very important to be sure that the core of the app is always good and working.

-Remark: in order to make integration tests , and to be able to call the services directly in my container , I defined the configuration file: config/services_test.yaml (to set my service as public in the test environment).
+** Remark: in order to make integration tests , and to be able to call the services directly in my container , I defined the configuration file: config/services_test.yaml (to set my service as public in the test environment).

 ================================================================================================================
 ================================================================================================================